Harald-U/iot-nodejs/README.md

 1. Launch the IoT Platform dashboard.

         a.
-In the Resource list in the Services section click the name of your IoT Platform instance.
+In the Resource list in the Cloud Foundry Services section click the name of your IoT Platform instance.
 The instance name usually ends with -iotf-service.

         b.
 Click Launch button to open the IoT Platform dashboard in a new browser tab.